 This is one of the most common complaints of this life stage, and it’s a real, measurable shift, not an unlucky coincidence.
 Before menopause, visceral fat, the fat around your organs rather than just under the skin, typically makes up about 5 to 8 percent of total body fat.
 After menopause, that climbs to roughly 15 to 20 percent.
 Estrogen is a big part of why fat used to store around the hips and thighs and now shifts to the abdomen instead.

-This creates a real feedback loop worth understanding, not just accepting: lower estrogen leads to more belly fat, belly fat itself produces inflammatory signals that worsen insulin resistance, and insulin resistance makes that same fat harder to lose.
+This creates a feedback loop worth understanding rather than accepting: lower estrogen leads to more belly fat, belly fat itself produces inflammatory signals that worsen insulin resistance, and insulin resistance makes that same fat harder to lose.
 It’s a cycle, not a life sentence, but it does explain why “just eat less” stops working the way it used to.
-Insulin resistance and prediabetes covers this mechanism in more depth, along with how reversible it genuinely is.
+Insulin resistance and prediabetes covers this mechanism in more depth, along with how reversible it is.

 Perimenopause is often worse than full menopause on this front specifically, because estrogen isn’t steadily low yet, it’s swinging up and down unpredictably.
 If PMS cravings ever felt intense, perimenopause can feel like that same volatility, except it doesn’t let up after a few days.